 I could’ve booked this entire trip solely with Chase Ultimate Rewards points.
 Because they transfer to both British Airways and Hyatt instantly.

 This exact trip would’ve meant using 75,000 Chase Ultimate Rewards points (15,000 to British Airways and 60,000 to Hyatt).

 I banked up my points for probably a solid 6 months.
 But the reward of an expensive vacation to Mexico made it so completely worth it.

 - Chase Ink Business Preferred – Compare it here.
-80,000 Chase Ultimate Rewards points after spending $5,000 on purchases in the first 3 months from
+(My review.)

 When you have one of the cards listed above, you can combine your points with one of these to add to your overall points balance: